In this section:

 The four cornerstones of your sales pitch are the cover, the price, and the reviews and the blurb.

-The blurb is the description on the back.
+The blurb (or back cover copy) is the description on the back.

 For many readers, this description will be what prompts them to buy it.

-We write your blurb based on the description you supply in the Description Box on your Book Details page.
-Later, we edit this and use it as the basis for the back-cover copy of your book; we then enter the edited text in the Edited Description box, and this text feeds through to Amazon, retail, wholesale and library databases, our website and all marketing materials.
+We create your blurb as follows.
+When your publication date is set we edit the description you supply in the Description Box on your Book Details page and enter the edited text in the Edited Description box.
+This text feeds through to Amazon, retail, wholesale and library databases, our website and all marketing materials.

-You can change the Description at any time up till when your final manuscript is uploaded to the Production page.
+You can change the Description at any time up until when your final manuscript is uploaded to the Production page.

 - Keep it short and sweet maximum 175 words.